PA-RISC Buses

 VSC

-Viper System Connect VSC is the central system bus of computers with PA-7000 or PA-7100 processors.
-It connects the Viper central bus controller, also known as MIOC, PMI or PIC, to the memory and I/O buses.
-In multiprocessor configurations, each processor has its own Viper controller, which then in turn connects to a shared VSC bus with attachments to all Viper controllers, memory and I/O converters.
+Viper System Connect (VSC) is the central system bus of computers with PA-7000 and PA-7100 PA-RISC processors.
+It connects the HP Viper central bus controller, also known as MIOC, PMI or PIC, to the memory and I/O buses.
+In multiprocessor configurations, each processor has its own Viper controller, which connects to a shared VSC bus with attachments to all Viper controllers, memory and I/O converters.

 - 32-bit data path width on PA-7000 systems